 - It’s cheap

-Once you reach Southeast Asia, staying here, travelling around, eating well, and getting involved in activities is pretty cheap.
+Once you reach Southeast Asia, staying here, traveling around, eating well, and getting involved in activities is pretty cheap.
 As just one example, Nomadic Matt breaks down what you can expect to pay for a room:

 - Dorm rooms for as little as $2-5 USD in parts of Cambodia and Laos